-We maintain a sales price surcharge mechanism on certain of our products to help offset the impact of raw material price fluctuations.
+We maintain a sales price surcharge on certain of our products to help offset the impact of raw material price fluctuations.
 For certain products, the surcharge is calculated at the time of order entry, based on current raw material prices or prices at the time of shipment.
 For certain finished products, the surcharge is calculated based on the monthly average raw material prices two months prior to the promised ship date.
-While the material surcharge mechanism is designed to offset modest fluctuations in raw material prices, it cannot immediately absorb significant spikes in raw material prices.
-A material change in raw material prices within a short period of time could have a material effect on our financial results and there can be no assurance that the raw material surcharge mechanism will completely offset immediate changes in our raw material costs.
+While the material surcharge is designed to offset modest fluctuations in raw material prices, it cannot immediately absorb significant spikes in raw material prices.
+A material change in raw material prices within a short period of time could have a material effect on our financial results and there can be no assurance that the raw material surcharge will completely offset immediate changes in our raw material costs.

-At December 31, 2019, we had \$47.7 million of floating rate debt outstanding with an interest rates between 3.45% and 3.95%.
+At December 31, 2020, we had \$25.3 million of floating rate debt outstanding with an interest rates between 2.16% and 2.66%.
 Since the interest rate on floating rate debt changes with the short-term market rate of interest, we are exposed to the risk that these interest rates may increase, raising our interest expense.
-A hypothetical 1.0% increase or decrease in our floating rate debt interest rates would unfavorably or favorably impact our annual pre-tax results by approximately \$0.5 million.
+Exclusive of any interest rate hedges, a hypothetical 1.0% increase or decrease in our floating rate debt interest rates would unfavorably or favorably impact our annual pre-tax results by approximately \$0.3 million.